milkyware/milkyware.github.io/_drafts/2025-09-01-automating-dependency-updates.md

 - **Security updates** are labelled with `security`
 - The `FluentAssertions` v8 packages have been ignored

-Once again, with very little additional config we've been able to add a lot of additional value to dependency updates raised.
+Once again, with very little additional configuration, we've been able to add significant value to the dependency updates raised.

 ### Automating Merging Updates

-I covered the **[auto-merging of Dependabot updates](#bonus-auto-merge-dependabot-prs)** as a *bonus* as it's currently not natively supported.
+I covered the **[auto-merging of Dependabot updates](#bonus-auto-merge-dependabot-prs)** as a *bonus*, since it's currently not natively supported.
 However, with Renovate, this functionality is natively available.

 ```json
 {